Using the LiveRecorder tool

 Warning

 The SIGSTOP signal is used internally by LiveRecorder and cannot be reliably delivered to the target process.
-If you need to temporarily stop the target process while it is being recorded you can instead use the SIGTSTP signal.
+To temporarily stop the process while it is being recorded, use the SIGTSTP signal.

 Notes